The Cure: 1973–1979: Formation and early years

 After winning a talent competition, Easy Cure signed a recording contract with German record label Ariola-Hansa on 18 May 1977.
 In September 1977, Peter O'Toole (no relation to the actor), who had been the group's vocalist for several months, left the group to live on a kibbutz in Israel.
-Both Malice and Easy Cure auditioned several vocalists that month before Smith assumed the role.
-The new four-piece of Dempsey, Smith, Thompson, and Tolhurst recorded their first studio demo sessions as Easy Cure for Hansa at SAV Studios in London between October and November 1977.
+The band auditioned several vocalists that month before Smith assumed the role.
+The new four-piece of Dempsey, Smith, Thompson, and Tolhurst recorded their first studio demo sessions as Easy Cure for Hansa at SAV Studios in London in October and November 1977.
 None were ever released.

-The band continued to perform regularly around Crawley (including The Rocket, St Edward's, and Queen's Square in particular) throughout 1977 and 1978.
-On 19 February 1978 they were joined at The Rocket for the first time by a support band from Horley called Lockjaw, featuring bassist Simon Gallup.
-Hansa, dissatisfied with the group's demos, did not wish to release "Killing an Arab".
+The band continued to perform regularly around Crawley (including the Rocket, St Edward's, and Queen's Square in particular) throughout 1977 and 1978.
+On 19 February 1978 they were joined at the Rocket for the first time by a support band from Horley called Lockjaw, featuring bassist Simon Gallup.
+Hansa, dissatisfied with the group's demos, did not wish to release their original song "Killing an Arab".
 The label suggested that the band attempt cover versions instead.
 They refused, and by March 1978 Easy Cure's contract with the label had been dissolved.
 Smith later recalled, "We were very young.
 They just thought they could turn us into a teen group.
 They actually wanted us to do cover versions and we always refused."

-On 22 April 1978 Easy Cure played their last gig at the Montefiore Institute Hall (in the Three Bridges neighbourhood of Crawley) before guitarist Porl Thompson was dropped from the lineup because his lead-guitar style was at odds with Smith's growing preference for minimalist songwriting.
+On 22 April 1978, Easy Cure played their last gig at the Montefiore Institute Hall (in the Three Bridges neighbourhood of Crawley) before guitarist Porl Thompson was dropped from the lineup because his lead-guitar style was at odds with Smith's growing preference for minimalist songwriting.
 Smith soon renamed the remaining trio the Cure.
-Later that month the band recorded their first sessions as a trio at Chestnut Studios in Sussex, producing a demo tape for distribution to a dozen major record-labels.
-The demo found its way to Polydor Records scout Chris Parry, who signed the Cure to his newly-formed Fiction label—distributed by Polydor—in September 1978.
+Later that month the band recorded their first sessions as a trio at Chestnut Studios in Sussex, producing a demo tape for distribution to a dozen major record labels.
+The demo found its way to Polydor Records scout Chris Parry, who signed the Cure to his newly formed Fiction label – distributed by Polydor – in September 1978.
 The Cure released their debut single "Killing an Arab" in December 1978 on the Small Wonder label as a stopgap until Fiction finalised distribution arrangements with Polydor.
-"Killing an Arab" garnered both acclaim and controversy: while the single's provocative title led to accusations of racism, the song is actually based on French existentialist Albert Camus's novel The Stranger.
-The band placed a sticker label that denied the racist connotations on the single's 1979 reissue on Fiction.
-An early NME article on the band wrote that the Cure "are like a breath of fresh suburban air on the capital's smog-ridden pub-and-club circuit", and noted: "With a John Peel session and more extensive London gigging on their immediate agenda, it remains to be seen whether the Cure can retain their refreshing joie de vivre."
+"Killing an Arab" garnered both acclaim and controversy.
+While the single's provocative title led to accusations of racism, the song is based on French author Albert Camus's novel The Stranger.
+The band placed stickers that denied the racist connotations on the single's 1979 reissue on Fiction.
+An early NME article on the band wrote that the Cure "are like a breath of fresh suburban air on the capital's smog-ridden pub-and-club circuit," and noted: "With a John Peel session and more extensive London gigging on their immediate agenda, it remains to be seen whether the Cure can retain their refreshing joie de vivre."